Grants For College—Find Free Money for Students

 Types of Federal College Grants

-Federal grants for students attending community college, career schools, and four-year colleges are offered through the US Department of Education.
+Federal grants for students attending community college, career schools, and four-year colleges are offered through the U.S. Department of Education.
 Here is a list of federal grants for college students.

 Pell Grants

 The Pell Grant is the Department of Education’s largest grant program.
 Pell Grant funding changes from year to year, and is geared towards students who demonstrate significant financial need.
-The maximum Pell Grant total for the 2021-2022 award year is $6,495.
+The maximum Pell Grant total for the 2023-2024 award year is $7,395.

 It’s worth noting that the award amount for Pell Grants is not impacted by other forms of financial aid.
-Often, a Pell Grant is awarded in combination with other federal financial aid, such as work-study and student loans.
+Often, a Pell Grant is awarded in combination with other federal financial aid, such as work-study and subsidized student loans.

 Federal Supplemental Educational Opportunity Grant (FSEOG)